top of page

 The New Class War

 If you are on the Left, and not angered by people like this academic, then you are not on the Left.
 You are part of a class that is on board with the extension of the corporate form.
-And you need to know, and be made it own it and own up to it.
+And you need to know it, and be made to own it and own up to it.
 Any pretensions at Leftism end right here.

 "Same demographic..."